Can my camper attend with a friend?

 - Refunds will be given if requested at least 14 days before your week of camp.

-- If cancellations are received less than 14 days before your camp sessions begins, refunds will only be given for medical reasons or a family emergency.
+- If cancellation forms are submitted less than 14 days before your camp session begins, refunds will only be given for medical reasons or a family emergency.

 What is your camper to counselor ratio?